 “With the foundation that the Boys Club gave me, I could be accountable, I could learn from my mistakes, and I could move forward.
 And what is so cool now is working with the Boys Club, I have a chance to help these kids.
 I have a chance to help these kids not make the mistake I made; being at the wrong place, at the wrong time, or saying the wrong words… which can ruin a life and a career.”

-Many fans believe Hogan is going to make a public return to the WWE ring soon.
-But does the work that he’s put in over a three-year suspension with young people to repair his image warrant a return?
-Is there any reason why Hulkamania deserves a WWE welcome back?
+But did the work that Hogan put in over that three-year suspension to repair his image warrant a grand return?
+Is there any reason why Hulkamania deserved a massive welcome back from the WWE?